Welcome to Reception!

 Value

-We follow the ‘Values for life’ scheme this term and our value is ‘Friendship’.
+We follow the ‘Values for life’ scheme this term and our value is ‘Courage’.
 Please discuss our termly value with your child at home and encourage them to share how they have been ‘living out’ the value in their daily life.

 LLC